 Who is at fault for the divorce will not be considered, and any property that you owned individually or that was specifically included in a prenuptial agreement may not be divided according to the terms of equitable distribution.

-Call a Pennsylvania Divorce Lawyer For Help
+Call an Experienced Divorce Lawyer For Help

-If you and your soon to be ex-spouse cannot come to an agreement about the division of your property then it is important to contact an experienced Pennsylvania divorce attorney at (215) 523-6900 today for more information about protecting your rights and assets.
+If you and your soon to be ex-spouse cannot come to an agreement about the division of your property then it is important to contact an experienced divorce attorney at (215) 523-6900 today for more information about protecting your rights and assets.